subquery/documentation/docs/academy/herocourse/module3.md

 #### Step 2: Update the graphql schema

 Let’s first create an entity called “Proposals”.
 This proposal is an event of type council.
 In other words, we are interested in extracting data from the council event.
-Visit [https://polkadot.js.org/docs/substrate/events#council](https://polkadot.js.org/docs/substrate/events#council) for more information.
+Visit [this page](https://polkadot.js.org/docs/substrate/events#council) for more information.

 Within the council event, we are going to focus on the “proposed” method.
 The proposed method is defined as: